zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 $ sudo ./amd-driver-installer-15.302.2301-x86.x86_64.run --buildpkg Ubuntu/xenial --NoXServer
 ```

 This builds `fglrx-core_15.302-0ubuntu1_amd64.deb`.
-Unfortunately this package has the
+Unfortunately this package has issues:
-same issues as AMDGPU-PRO: it needlessly conflicts with the Ubuntu 16.04 OpenCL packages.
+like AMDGPU-PRO it needlessly conflicts with the Ubuntu 16.04 OpenCL packages.
+The kernel
-Worse, the kernel module fails to build against current kernels, and once you've solved that
+module fails to build against current kernels, and once you've solved that it turns out that
-it turns out that `clinfo` runs once and segfaults on every next invocation.
-An old bug
+`clinfo` runs once and segfaults ever after.
+An old bug resurfacing because AMD forgot to
-resurfacing because AMD forgot to add `/etc/ati/amdpcsdb.default` to the package.
+add `/etc/ati/amdpcsdb.default` to the package.

 Still, with some patching [documented here](https://github.com/zwets/amd-opencl-patches)
 I managed to install the driver and get OpenCL support: